DenisMikhaylov/WS-011-Windows-Server-2019-Administration/Instructions/Labs/LAB_09_Implementing_RDS_in_Windows_Server.md

 ## Objectives

-After completing this lab, you’ll be able to<!-- Shouldn't this be "After completing this lab, you will have:"? -->:
+After completing this lab, you’ll be able to:

 - Implement RDS
 - Configure session collection settings and use RDS